-Machining and program run Maximum contouring speed at feed rate override setting of 100% in the Program Run modes MP7470 0 to 99 999 [mm/min] Feed rate for rotary-axis compensation movements MP7471 0 to 99 999 [mm/min] NC software 340 420-03 and previous software versions: Datums from datum table are referenced to the MP7475 Workpiece datum: 0 Machine datum: 1 NC software 340 420-03 and later: No function d Overviews 1
+Machining and program run Maximum contouring speed at feed rate override setting of 100% in the Program Run modes MP7470 0 to 99 999 [mm/min] Feed rate for rotary-axis compensation movements MP7471 0 to 99 999 [mm/min] Compatibility machine parameters for datum tables MP7475 Datum shifts are referenced to the workpiece datum: 0 If the value 1 was entered in older TNC controls or in controls with software 340 420-xx, datum shifts were referenced to the machine datum.
+This function is no longer available.
+You must now use the preset table instead of datum tables referenced to REF (see "Datum management with the preset table" on page 54).